danielharrell/open-eyes-lect-2017-18/Open.md

 [Back to top](#top)

-# Part One {#one}
+# Part Two {#two}

-In all these ways, the word thus gives us much to wonder about.
+In all these ways, the word "open" thus gives us much to wonder about.
 But there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
 And this is by analogy, borrowing from Aristotle again, to the